will-thompson-k/deeplearning-nlp-models/README.md

 - [ ] `nlpmodels/tests`: Coverage.
 - [ ] `nlpmodels/notebooks`: Contains the notebooks and write-ups for each model implementation.

+## Features

+This repository has the following features:

+- [ ] model breakdowns: A brief explanation of the model and its components are provided in separate README.md files.
+- [ ] tutorials: Jupyter notebooks showing how to train the models.
+- [ ] model utilities: Tokenizers, dataset loaders, dictionaries, and all the custom utilities required for each problem.
+- [ ] multiple dataset APIs: Both *HuggingFaces* and *torchtext* (i.e. Pytorch) datasets are used in examples.

 ## Roadmap